GauthierBassereau/World-Model/README.md

-# Dreamer4-DINO World Model Project
+# World Model | Master Thesis (in progress)

 ## 1. Motivation and Scope
 - Build a task-agnostic latent world model that combines Dreamer V4 shortcut forcing with DINO-style latent planning to support goal-conditioned MPC.
-- Target robot: single 6-DoF arm commanded with delta end-effector poses (XYZ position deltas, optional wrist rotation, and gripper control) at 10–20 Hz once deployed.
+- Target robot: single 6-DoF arm commanded with delta end-effector poses.
 - Data regime: train exclusively on LeRobot-format corpora composed of 95% real-world raw manipulation videos without actions and 5% action-labeled demonstrations from a forthcoming in-house robot dataset.
 The unlabeled portion is currently the DROID dataset converted to LeRobot; the labeled portion will be supplied by the future custom dataset.

 ## 2. Research Foundations